digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Codegen
 -------

-For packages that support SCU (i.e. LF1.16), generated code will use package-names in place of package-ids in template ids.
-Retrieved data from the ledger will be subject to the upgrade transformations described in previous sections.
+For packages that support SCU (i.e. LF1.16), generated code uses package-names in place of package-ids in template IDs.
+Retrieved data from the ledger is subject to the upgrade transformations described in previous sections.

 Concretely, this is implemented as follows: